felipe-vargas-inrae/CropCommodityChallenge/README.md

 ```
 ./data/Cleaned/Monthly_data_cmo_step3.csv
 ```
-This file contains the dataset with frequency selected using some models, and two rows for fluctuations
+This file contains the dataset with frequency selected using a model for validation, and two rows for understanding fluctuations

 ## Finally run

 Continue in the folder Analysis and run
 ```
- python SeasonalInferenceFrequency.py
+ python PlotSeasonalDecomPriceSupport.py
+ PlotSeasonalityDetection.py
 ```
+Both scripts use the step3 data and the PlotSeasonalDecomPriceSupport file also use CMO_MSP_Mandi_step1.csv for join combination to show price support compared with series

 ## Notebook
 If you want to see a step by step explanation go to folder notebook an open the file

 # Versions of package
 ```